 Hours: 8 a.m. to 7 p.m.
 Monday to Saturday, 9 a.m. to 4 p.m.
 Sunday.
 Mid-August to October.

-This orchard grows Gala, Fuji, Honeycrisp and Blondee apples and a cider press available to use.
-There is also a variety of other fruit, including Bartlett and D’Anjou pears.
+This orchard grows Gala, Fuji, Honeycrisp and Blondee apples and a cider press is available to use.
+There is also a variety of other fruits, including Bartlett and D’Anjou pears.

 Skipley Farm

 This farm grows more than 300 varieties of apples!
-Check website to learn what’s being picked right now, and when you can go.
+Check the website to learn what’s being picked right now, and when you can go.
+Apple cider press available through the end of August.

 Sm’Apples